MENU

 NT Live: The Importance of Being Earnest

 Three-time Olivier Award-winner Sharon D Clarke is joined by Ncuti Gatwa (Doctor Who; Sex Education) in this joyful reimagining of Oscar Wilde’s most celebrated comedy.
 While assuming the role of a dutiful guardian in the country, Jack lets loose in town under a false identity.
 Meanwhile, his friend Algy adopts a similar facade.
 Hoping to impress two eligible ladies, the gentlemen find themselves caught in a web of lies they must carefully navigate.
 Max Webster (Life of Pi) directs this hilarious story of identity, impersonation, and romance, filmed live from the National Theatre in London.
+Please note: for NT Live shows there is no trailer reel.
+Shows start on time - as they would in the theatre!

 Tue, 13 May